h3xcat/gmod-bufferinterface/README.md

 ## BufferInterface

-A wrapper for various buffer objects which includes File, Net, and Stream.
+A wrapper for Net and File buffers.
 The purpose behind this library is to unify different buffers under single buffer type, which then can be passed as function argument to some buffer reader or writer.
 In addition, it can be used for writing and reading unsigned integers and null terminated strings in binary files, which original File object lacks such methods.

 Supported buffers:
 * [Net](http://wiki.garrysmod.com/page/Category:net) (pass `"net"` as argument)
 * [File](http://wiki.garrysmod.com/page/Category:File)
-* Stream

 The library returns a function.
 When some buffer is passed as argument to the function, it will create new `BufferInterface` object.
 ```lua